These notes relate to the nature of food, its production, technologies and availability.

 Other foods have a ‘best before’ date.
 Foods can still be eaten past this date but they may have lost some of their quality.
 Foods past their ‘best before’ date can still be sold as long as they are safe and do not pose a health risk.

-Food Standards Australia New Zealand Full report can be found here.
+Food Standards Australia New Zealand further information can be found here.

 Nuts are a natural nutrient dense food choice filled with vitamins (such as vitamin E, B-group vitamins), minerals (such as calcium, iron, zinc, potassium and magnesium), antioxidants, healthy fats, protein and fibre.
 These are important nutrients in child growth and development.
 In alignment with the Australian Dietary Guidelines, a serve of 30g of nuts per day is recommended.
 This may include: